 Founded in 1863, Boston College is a Jesuit, Catholic university located six miles from downtown Boston with an enrollment of 9,445 full-time undergraduates and 5,125 graduate and professional students.
 Ranked 35 among national universities, Boston College has 878 full-time and 1,201 FTE faculty, 2,750 non-faculty employees, an operating budget of $1.2 billion, and an endowment in excess of $2.8 billion.

 This role will also participate in support of and integration of various other related systems vital to admission, academic and student services.
-The position will support the critical infrastructure for daily operations of our partners, focusing on the technical administration, maintenance, development, patching and upgrades of critical systems in these areas.
+The position will support the critical infrastructure for daily operations of our partners, focusing on the technical administration, maintenance, development, server and application patching and upgrades of critical systems in these areas.

-Key components include the data transmission architecture, data warehouse feeds and integrations, reporting systems, data security, Linux operating systems, and vendor API implementations.
+Key components include the data transmission architecture, data warehouse feeds and integrations, reporting systems, data security, Windows operating systems, Linux operating systems, and vendor API implementations.
 The Systems Integrator/Developer serves as a member of ITS project teams involving various third-party vendor software packages and in-house applications ensuring that ITS security, quality and client business needs are met.

 Title and salary commensurate with relevant experience based on the following titles and hiring ranges:

-Preferred: Experience implementing and supporting data integration for the Technolutions Slate CRM.
+Preferred but not required: Experience implementing and supporting data integration for the Technolutions Slate CRM.
 Oracle SQL and PL/SQL IBM DataStage

 Boston College offers a broad and competitive range of benefits depending on your job classification eligibility: